GameFoundry/bsf/README.md

 ## Jump in

-Easiest way to get started with Banshee is to check out `ExampleProject` included with the source code.
+Easiest way to get started with Banshee is to check out the `ExampleProject` included with the source code.
 However to give you a taste here are a few code snippets.

 ### Starting a minimal application
 ```